IPLC - Take the Lead on Your Emotions

 • Having a coffee break

-One of my ways to move into a moment of choice is by touching a pulse point on my body, my heart, and my arm.
+One of my ways to enter a moment of choice is by touching a pulse point on my body, such as my heart or arm.
 This is why I always wear bracelets.
 Touching jewelry on your pulse point can be a grounding way.
-Some of our clients will add a grounding question or a message for themselves and stick it to their computer screen like: "It is time to pause" (and touch their watch), "I know," or "Keep going," or "What's important right now?"
+Some of our clients will add a grounding question or a message for themselves and stick it to their computer screen, such as: "It is time to pause" (and touch their watch), "I know," "Keep going," or "What's important right now?"

 Step 4 – Making an Intentional Choice